JonathanHope/emacs-config/README.md

 Check this project out into ~/.emacs.d.
 On windows be sure to set your home: setx HOME C:/Users/you.
 On windows you can add a Magit context menu using the following startup: C:\Program Files\emacs\bin\runemacs.exe --eval (revert-default-directory) --eval (magit-status) --eval (delete-other-windows)
+On windows be sure to install GNU Find Utils (http://gnuwin32.sourceforge.net/packages/findutils.htm) and put C:\Program Files (x86)\GnuWin32\bin at the start of PATH.

 ## Keymap